 Moreover, the keyboard, speakers, and the full-size trackpad are somewhere between very good and excellent for a device of this class.

-The trackpad is extremely responsive.
+The trackpad is exceptionally responsive.
 It supports windows precision drivers and supports multiple gestures.
 Furthermore, each in-built gesture is configurable.
 You can customize how the trackpad should respond when you put two fingers or three fingers or even the palm.
-Furthermore, it can also automatically detect when the mouse is plugged in and thus deactivating itself.
+Moreover, it can also automatically detect when the mouse is plugged in and thus deactivating itself.

 Now talking about the keyboard, in particular, stands out to me.
 Well because it blows me away that the same company that put such an excellent low-profile keyboard on their notebook series put such a monstrosity on their 17-inch model.

 The stealth is not really meant for gaming, and neither company claims it.
 You see the slogan of Stealth Blade is an ultra thin, ultra light and Ultrabook.

 However, you really don’t need to worry about it.
 Thanks to some serious under the hood upgrades, there are many ways to game on it.